-Gravel is versatile and budget-friendly paving material that meets all kinds of landscaping needs.
-Your tough choice isn't what color of gravel to choose; it's what size.
+Gravel is a versatile and budget-friendly paving material that meets all kinds of landscaping needs.
+Your toughest choice isn't what color of gravel to choose; it's what size.
 Gravel isn't a one-size-fits-all solution.
 The size needed for a walkway isn't necessarily the best option for a rock garden.
-The type of project you're doing, and quantity of foot traffic it will receive, are factors that'll help you choose the perfect grave size.
+The type of project you're doing, and quantity of foot traffic it will receive, are factors that'll help you choose the perfect gravel size.

 Video of the Day

 Choosing the right gravel size for garden paths or walkways makes a significant difference in how comfortable they are for walking.
 Typically, the smaller or finer gravel is, the softer it is underfoot, especially if you'll be plodding barefoot from the pool to the house.
 Opt for gravel with a diameter of 1/4 inch or smaller, often called pea gravel, for a comfortable walking surface.
 Smooth gravel with rounded edges are preferable to sharp or rough edges.

 Building a Stable Patio and Driveway

 In a large paved area, such as a patio or driveway, gravel's size can create a stable surface.
 For a patio, select crushed gravel that is 3/8- to 3/4-inch in diameter.
 A driveway needs layered gravel to provide stability for vehicles.
 Start with a layer of stones about the size of baseballs or softballs, with a diameter of 3 to 4 inches.
 Next, install a layer of 2- to 3-inch-diameter stones.
 The driveway's top dressing should be 3/8-inch-diameter gravel.